As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 It is also worthwhile to be mindful of your actions and try to limit how much you touch your face as you might accidentally infect yourself.
 Given the average person can touch their face up to three thousand times a day, it is good to be aware of this habit.
 Having a hand sanitizer always at hand will also help you protect yourself in those areas of the ship where you might not have access to the ship-provided sanitizers, like the dining room and specialty restaurants; once you enter, they do not offer further hand sanitization till you leave after your meal, which means you're slightly exposed when handling surfaces like chairs and menus that could potentially have been held by hundreds of people over each cruise.

 Don't Touch Things If You Don't Have To

-Grab yourself a copy of the movie or even Contagion to get an idea of just how fast sickness can spread and how badly things can get out of hand (the former being the most realistic of the two).
+Grab yourself a copy of the movie Contagion or even Outbreak to get an idea of just how fast sickness can spread and how badly things can get out of hand (the former being the most realistic of the two) or just look in the rearview mirror that has been our lives for the last couple of years.
 Being aware of where you are putting your hands can help you maintain a lower level of risk of exposure.
-Outbreak

-That means no touching the handrails, toilet door handles, or those pesky lift buttons.
-Basically, try your best not to come into contact with surfaces that everyone could have placed their grubby little hands on.
+That means no touching the handrails, toilet door handles, or those annoying lift buttons.
+Basically, try your best not to come into contact with surfaces or confined spaces with low airflow that everyone could have placed their grubby little hands on.

 Skip the Buffet Whenever You Can